jingren-upup/YelpCamp/README.md

 ejs mate for layout

 bootstrap for icons and official themes navbar joi as js validator tool

+configure session cookie
+set up flash

+use passport to authenication

+MongoDB Atlas to deploy the online  database service